 To accompany my Calendula Shave Soap Recipe, I though it’d be helpful to write up some FAQS I’ve received about how to create your own shave soap recipe.
 This information is also useful to know if you want to make substitutions in an existing recipe you’ve found in a book or online and aren’t sure […]...read the full article.

 Pencil lines in soap are thin horizontal lines that are created by lightly dusting a powdered colorant over a layer of freshly poured cold process soap batter, before adding the next layer on top.
 They’re a fun and relatively easy way to add visual interest to your soap recipes.
 While micas or charcoal, or my […]...read the full article.

 A few years back, I wrote a blog post about Selling Handmade Products, where I covered some of the most frequently asked questions I received on the topic.
 In it, I mentioned that I’d personally stopped selling handmade items because blogging was more profitable and less labor intensive, which resulted in a lot of emails […]...read the full article.

 Are you interested in selling handmade products but aren’t sure where to start?
 Check out these frequently asked questions to get the answers you’re looking for!
 I frequently get asked about how I got started making and selling handmade products.
 Today, I’ll answer some of the specific questions on this topic that I’ve received over time. […]...read the full article.

-Confused about which essential oils can be used when making soap and how much of them you should use?
-If so, this chart should help!
+Are you confused about which essential oils can be used when making soap?
+Wondering how much of an essential oil should you put in a batch of soap?
+If so, this article and printable chart should help!
 It can be downloaded and printed out, so you’ll always have it for easy reference when making soap.
-The chart lists 24 of my favorite essential oils to use in soap & […]...read the full article.
+The […]...read the full article.